CrosswalkEcosystem/TRAXR/README.md

 TRAXR is the risk and intelligence layer for XRPL liquidity.
 It analyzes AMM pools, trustlines, issuers, and volatility to produce a CTS-style safety score (0-100) mapped onto 0-6 TRAXR nodes.
 The UI and API are reusable for XRPL wallets, explorers, DEX UIs, and analytics dashboards.
 Roadmap: operate TRAXR-owned XRPL AMM and trustline indexer (no XRPSCAN dependency) and present to the XRPL Foundation for grant consideration.

+Scoring is delivered by a private npm package (`@crosswalk.pro/traxr-cts-xrpl`) so the CTS logic stays private; the app consumes that package via `src/lib/scoringAdapter.ts`.

 ---

 ## Quickstart